22 Things to Do in Yangshuo

 Tickets can be bought for 70 RMB from any tour guide office.

-There are a few different ziplining opportunities in Yangshuo.
-One is located opposite of the Guilin Romance park.
+There are a couple of opportunities to zipline in Yangshuo.
+One is located on the opposite side of Guilin Romance park.
 The line extends between two mountains.

 Other ziplining opportunities are managed at various locations by outdoor guide groups, who can take you to various locations themselves.